eiriniOG/coverwallet-app/README.md

  ## Conclusions and improvements
 - It was a lot of fun reading, understanding and implementing the solutions.
 I felt motivated when I started unraveling the problem :)
  - I did not find any reference to data stationality since there were no variables related to time or timestamps whatsoever.
-It would be interesting to understand quotes also in a time-context, because other wise it is not possible to know the time-framed validity of predicted conversion (is the conversion observed in the next 24 hours? in the next week?).
+It would be interesting to understand quotes also in a time-context, because otherwise it is not possible to know the time-framed validity of predicted conversion (is the conversion observed in the next 24 hours? in the next week?).
- - The predictive robustness of the trained models are not very optimal.
+ - The predictive robustness of the trained models are not very optimal, I would like to have more data and time to process it, along with a Business Owner, to fully understand the conversion funnel.
  - There is a lot of hardcoding within the repository due to specific column names above all, I tried to minimize it including a config file.
  - I should define classes of model types, responses and usecases following formal FastAPI philosophy to make the app scalable.
 I also should include unit testing at least.
  - Models are stored in a folder repository, this could be a problem in terms of heaviness.
 In a formal environment, models could be better invoked from other kind of storage (like cloud compartments).